GenderGP: Suspension of founders

-In May 2017, Helen, a general practitioner, was issued an interim suspension order by the General Medical Council (GMC), following complaints made about her clinical approach by clinicians at the Gender Identity Development Service.
-On appeal, the Medical Practitioners Tribunal Service (MPTS) found in 2022 that while Helen failed to provide adequate follow-up care to two patients, she was competent to provide treatment to trans youth and adults.
+In May 2017, Helen Webberley, a general practitioner, was issued an interim suspension order by the General Medical Council (GMC), following complaints made about her clinical approach by clinicians at the Gender Identity Development Service.
+On appeal, the Medical Practitioners Tribunal Service (MPTS) found in 2022 that while Webberley failed to provide adequate follow-up care to two patients, she was competent to provide treatment to trans youth and adults.
 The tribunal also found that her fitness to practice was impaired, saying she had failed to provide adequate advice to a 11-year-old patient about the risks to fertility arising from treatment.
 It suspended her from practice for a period of two months.

 The tribunal findings were later overturned by the High Court, with Justice Robert Jay describing the tribunal's thinking as "confused, clearly wrong in places," and that it "omitted reference to important evidence."
 The ruling found that the allegation in the charge of failing to provide advice on the effects of fertility to the 11-year-old patient was unclear, as it did not state whether there was no discussion at all, or whether there was a discussion but it was not directly with the patient.
-It also found that the tribunal had erred by omitting reference to an email from Helen's administrative assistant to the patient's mother.
-Although Jay had concerns about some aspects of Helen's practice in relation to the patient, including that she should have discussed the risks to fertility directly with the patient, he said that "it is far from clear to me that what did take place should be strongly criticised."
-As a result of the appeal, Helen was allowed to resume work as a doctor in the United Kingdom.
+It also found that the tribunal had erred by omitting reference to an email from Webberley's administrative assistant to the patient's mother.
+Although Jay had concerns about some aspects of Webberley's practice in relation to the patient, including that she should have discussed the risks to fertility directly with the patient, he said that "it is far from clear to me that what did take place should be strongly criticised."
+As a result of the appeal, Webberley was allowed to resume work as a doctor in the United Kingdom.

-As a result of his wife's suspension in 2017, Mike, then a retired consultant gastroenterologist, took over care of the clinic's patients.
-In May 2019 the GMC issued an interim suspension order against Mike, stating that the care he provided "fell below the standards expected".
-A subsequent MPTS hearing found Mike had acted outside the limits of his expertise when providing treatment to seven transgender patients of GenderGP.
+As a result of his wife's suspension in 2017, Mike Webberley, then a retired consultant gastroenterologist, took over care of the clinic's patients.
+In May 2019 the GMC issued an interim suspension order against him, stating that the care he provided "fell below the standards expected".
+A subsequent MPTS hearing found he had acted outside the limits of his expertise when providing treatment to seven transgender patients of GenderGP.
 Although the tribunal noted that he had not been subject to any previous disciplinary findings, it concluded that his conduct was incompatible with registration as a doctor, and struck his name from the medical register.

-Helen Webberley's licence to practice was revoked by the General Medical Council on 19 July 2024 after failing to comply with her legal obligation to revalidate her licence every five years.
+Helen Webberley's licence to practice was revoked by the General Medical Council on 19 July 2024 after she failed to comply with her legal obligation to revalidate her licence every five years.